Simple Tips for Successful Tomatoes

 Avoid over-fertilizing

 One should fertilize.
 This is a "over-loving" issue: just because a hammer works doesn't mean a sledghammer will work better.
-In most situations one only needs to fertilize around transplanting time and once after fruit set has begun.
-Those growing on sandy soils may require extra fertilizer.
-Blossom drop, excessive foliage and even some diseases can be signs of too much fertilzer.
+In most garden situations one only needs to fertilize around transplanting time and once after fruit set has begun.
+Those growing in pots or sandy soils will require more frequent fertilizing.
+Blossom drop, excessive foliage and even some disease problems can be signs of too much fertilzer.

 Avoid over-watering